pgspider/sqlite_fdw/README.md

 ### JSON support and operators
 - Operators `->` and `->>` for `json` and `jsonb` are pushed down.
 This means if you deal with a foreign table only, you can use SQLite syntax of `->` and `->>` operators which is more rich than PostgreSQL syntax.
 In PostgreSQL this operators means only 1-leveled extraction after one call, but possible multilevel extraction in one call of the operator in SQLite.
 You can extract `'{"a": 2, "c": [4, 5, {"f": 7}]}' ->'c' -> 2` with result `{"f":7}` both for PostgreSQL and SQLite tables, but `'{"a": 2, "c": [4, 5, {"f": 7}]}' ->'$.c[2]'` possible only in SQLite and for a foreign table.
 - For PostgreSQL numeric argument of `->` and `->>` operators means only coordinate inside of array.
 In SQLite transformable to number text argument of this operators also can extract array element.
 PostgreSQL differs `json -> (2::text)` and `json -> 2`, but SQLite not: `json -> '2'`.
-- Please note you can turn off processing of normalizing possible SQLite `jsonb` values with `blob` affinity for a column with formal SQLite `json` data type as option `column_type` = `text`.
+- Please note you can turn off processing of normalizing possible SQLite `json` values with `text` affinity for a column with formal SQLite `json` data type as option `column_type` = `text`.
 This can increase `SELECT` or `ORDER` speed, because there will be no normalize function wrapping, but in this case any query will have unsuccessfully result in case of any value with `blob` affiniy including any possible SQLite `jsonb` value.
 ```sql
 -- a query with normalization - standard ISO:SQL behaviour
 EXPLAIN (VERBOSE, COSTS OFF)